 Statement of grounds

-A statement of grounds sets out your reasons for contesting a current planning and environment case at VCAT.
+A statement of grounds sets out your reasons for contesting a current planning case at VCAT.

 How to lodge a statement of grounds

 You must lodge a statement of grounds by the date stated on the VCAT order.

 You must fully explain your reasons for contesting the case.

 You can participate at the hearing or compulsory conference by choosing to be a party to the case.

 If you want to become a party to the case, you must pay a lodgement fee when you give VCAT your statement of grounds.

 If you choose not to become a party to the case, you do not pay a lodgement fee but you cannot participate at the hearing or compulsory conference.
 Your statement of grounds will still be considered if we receive it by the due date.